philnewm/ansible-ulauncher/README.md

 ```

 Any variables containing dependencies are stored in `vars/main.yml` while configuration related variables are stored in `default/main.yml`.<br>
-The `present_-tasks` are split into the main `tasks/present.yml` file and according to their content further into `tasks/present_install.yml` and `tasks/present_configure`.<br>
+The `present_-tasks` are split into the main `tasks/present.yml` file and according to their content further into `tasks/install_<distribution>.yml` and custom configuration happening in `tasks/user_config`.<br>
-This split-up keeps the task-files shorter and more easy to read due to logical grouping.
+This split-up keeps the task-files shorter and more easy to read based on logical grouping.

 ## Requirements

 Check the [Ulauncher website](https://ulauncher.io/#Download) for distros supported out-of-the-box.<br>
-Additonally, these are the dependencies for Almalinux9

-Global dependencies

-* wmctrl
-* keybinder3
-* xdg-utils
-* python3-gobject
-* python3-dbus
-* python3-pyxdg
-* python3-inotify
-* python3-websocket-client
-* webkit2gtk3

-Build dependencies - will be removed after build if they are unused

-* pip
-* python3-distutils-extra
-* rpm-build
-* rsync
-* yarnpkg

-Python packages

-* wheel
-* Levenshtein
+Additonally, a custom install for RedHat derived systems like Almalinux9 can be found [here](https://github.com/philnewm/Ulauncher/releases/tag/5.15.15)

 ## Role Variables

 * defaults/main.yml
-  * state - Desired state for ulauncher
+  * state - Desired state for Ulauncher
-  * ulauncher_download_path - custome download path for git repository
-  * package_search - contains package search command per os family

-* vars/main.yml
-  * ulauncher_global_dependencies - any dependencies needed at runtime
-  * ulauncher_build_dependencies - additional dependencies needed for building
-  * ulauncher_pip_dependencies - python packages needed for build and runtime
+  * ulauncher_include_user_config - config to be present for newly created users using `/etc/skel`
+  * ulauncher_default_shortcut - shortcut to run `ulauncher-toggle`

 ## Dependencies